-Table 5-1 Selecting a Stored Extended Program 1 6712 SAMPLER, EXTENDED PROGRAMMING For HELP at any screen, press ? key.
-Press the On/Off key to turn the sampler on.
-Press \dashv to clear the start-up message.
+Table 5-1 Selecting a Stored Extended Program

+6712 SAMPLER, EXTENDED PROGRAMMING For HELP at any screen, press ? key.

 If the words "STANDARD PROGRAMMING" appear on the second line of the start-up message, the sampler is using the standard programming screens.
 To see the extended screens, type 6712.2 at the main menu shown in step 2.

-2 RUN "EXTENDED 1" PROGRAM VIEW REPORT OTHER FUNCTIONS Select PROGRAM from the main menu.
-3 PROGRAM NAME: "EXTENDED 1" SITE DESCRIPTION: "" Select PROGRAM NAME: "EXTENDED 1" from the quick view menu.
-4 SELECT NEW PROGRAM CHANGE PROGRAM NAME Select SELECT NEW PROGRAM to change the program.
-You can go through QUICK VIEW screens quickly by pressing \dashv at each screen.
-You can also change settings in quick view screens; see Changing Settings in a Quick View Screen on page 3-4.
-5 "EXTENDED 1" " EXTENDED 2" "EXTENDED 3" "EXTENDED 4" Select the name of the extended program you want to use.
+2 RUN "EXTENDED 1"

+PROGRAM

+VIEW REPORT

+OTHER FUNCTIONS

+Select PROGRAM from the main menu.

+PROGRAM NAME:

+"EXTENDED 1"

+SITE DESCRIPTION:

+Select PROGRAM NAME: "EXTENDED 1" from the quick view menu.

+SELECT NEW PROGRAM CHANGE PROGRAM NAME Select SELECT NEW PROGRAM to change the program.

+"EXTENDED 1"

+"EXTENDED 2"

+"EXTENDED 3"

+"EXTENDED 4"

+Select the name of the extended program you want to use.

 Each program's name appears on the same line.
 If you inadvertently give two programs identical names, you can still identify them by their location on the screen.

-6 PROGRAMMING COMPLETE RUN THIS PROGRAM NOW?
-YES NO To run the program immediately, select YES.
-To run the program later, select NO. 7 RUN "EXTENDED 2" PROGRAM VIEW REPORT OTHER FUNCTIONS
+PROGRAMMING COMPLETE RUN THIS PROGRAM NOW?
+YES NO

+To run the program immediately, select YES.
+To run the program later, select NO.

+RUN "EXTENDED 2"

+PROGRAM

+VIEW REPORT

+OTHER FUNCTIONS

-5.4 Programming for 700 series Modules The bay on the controller's side accepts any of Teledyne Isco's 700 Series Modules.
+5.4 Programming for 700 Series Modules

+The bay on the controller's side accepts any of Teledyne Isco's 700 Series Modules.
 These optional accessories are not required to operate the 6712FR.
-However, the modules offer an economical way to combine flow-rate or parameter monitoring with sam- pling.
+However, the modules offer an economical way to combine flow-rate or parameter monitoring with sampling.

-The programming of these modules is integrated with the pro- gramming of the sampler, so attachment of a module will cause different screens to be displayed, depending on the type of module and the selections you make while programming.
+The programming of these modules is integrated with the programming of the sampler, so attachment of a module will cause different screens to be displayed, depending on the type of module and the selections you make while programming.

 Two modules that are commonly used are the 730 Bubbler Module, which monitors a flow stream's level and flow rate, and the 750 Area Velocity Module for monitoring a flow stream's level, velocity, and flow rate.
 Section 4 contains two examples of programming for modules.
 Module programming is the same in Extended as it was in Standard programming.

-5.5 Programming SDI-12 Sondes As an option, the 6712FR accepts up to 16 parameters from up to ten sensors with SDI-12 addresses from 0 - 9.
-The data param- eters used by the sonde and sampler must match.
-Certain vendors' sondes, such as Hydrolab and YSI, have enhanced com- mands that facilitate "plug and play" setup.
-These Isco Ready sondes can tell the 6712FR what values they have, their order, and units of measure.
-Other sondes can be used, but require manual setup to identify proper data types for each data value reported.

-For more information about programming SDI-12 sondes, refer to Section 6.
+5.5 Programming Examples

-5.6 Programming Examples In addition to the features available with standard pro- gramming, and discussed in Section 4, extended programming offers:
+In addition to the features available with standard programming, and discussed in Section 4, extended programming offers:

-Nonuniform time pacing
+- Nonuniform time pacing

-Random interval pacing
+- · Random interval pacing

-• Event pacing
+- Event pacing

-Multiple bottle compositing
+- Multiple bottle compositing

-• Time switched bottles or bottle sets
+- Time switched bottles or bottle sets

-Programmable sampler enable
+- Programmable sampler enable

-• Pauses and resumes
+- · Pauses and resumes

-Two-part programming
+- Two-part programming

-Automatic or user-defined suction head
+- Automatic or user-defined suction head

-Suction line rinses
+- Suction line rinses

-• Sampling retries
+- Sampling retries

 This manual provides several programming examples.
 Some, demonstrating simple tasks, appear in the margins.
-Others, dem-

-demonstrating simple tasks, appear in the margins.
 Others, demonstrating more complex tasks, appear as examples.
 Table 5-2 on the following pages steps you through a storm water runoff sampling using extended programming.

-5.6.1 Storm Water Runoff Sampling
+5.5.1 Storm Water Runoff Sampling